What does the Mariners’ step back look like? For the prized prospects in Arkansas, it’s all about camaraderie

 You can’t always focus on the moment and forget the ultimate goal.

 “It’s a balance,” McKay said.
 “I want them to see themselves winning a World Series in Seattle.
 See yourself in that uniform because that helps get you through how hard this is.
-We have a group of guys that actually see themselves winning Seattle and not just winning but being parts of the community.
+We have a group of guys that actually sees themselves winning in Seattle and not just winning but being parts of the community.
 They want to win together in Seattle.
 They see what the Seahawks are doing.
 They see how it changes things.”

 If that ever happens, and the emphasis should be on ‘if,’ perhaps they’ll refer to this season and the plan to group them together as a reason for success.